Name: Hannah Bealer

 Most important thing you gained from your time abroad:

 Work experience in another culture.
 I think that’s invaluable, and it makes you stick out in a sea of identical applicants.
-I think in the journalism field especially it’s important to show versatility and completely okay with taking a step out of your comfort zone.
+I think in the journalism field especially it’s important to show versatility and that you’re completely okay with taking a step out of your comfort zone.

 Anything you learned about yourself, US culture, etc?